Bombardier: aircraft manufacturer

 Challenges ahead

-In 1992, following the acquisition of the British manufacturer Havilland (part of the Boeing group), Bombardier launched its 50-seat twin-jet and twin-turboprop aircraft business.Shortly afterwards, Bombardier mastered another feat: it succeeded in considerably reducing the noise pollution of a twin-turboprop aircraft.
+In 1992, following the acquisition of the British manufacturer Havilland (part of the Boeing group), Bombardier began producing 50-seat twin-jet and twin-turboprop aircraft.
+Bombardier is the only manufacturer to tackle this type of regional aircraft.

-This earned it the name “Q Series”, the Q standing for “quiet”
+This earned it the name “Q Series”, the Q standing for “quiet”.

 The C-Series episode

-The C-Series are commercial aircraft whose creation was announced in 2008.
-After several years of design and development , the first C-Series made its maiden flight in 2013.
-Numerous aircraft orders are expected from airlines.
-Some time later, in 2017, Bombardier joined forces with Airbus to develop the C-Series range.
-Unfortunately, the aircraft manufacturer Bombardier was forced to withdraw from the project due to a lack of funds
+Some time later, in 2017, Bombardier joined forces with Airbus to enhance the value of the C-Series range.
+Unfortunately, Bombardier was forced to withdraw from the project due to a lack of funds.

 CRJ 1000 : Private jet rental